-RENO, Nev. — SCORE International® announced today, as part of its ongoing global media expansion, that it has signed an agreement with ESPN to broadcast all six (6) of its 2014 U.S. one-hour television programs, featuring the entire 2014 SCORE World Desert Championship® race series, throughout Latin America, the Caribbean, Australia and New Zealand.
-This will deliver all of the action of SCORE International’s 2014 season, including the legendary SCORE Baja 1000, to its passionate fan base in Mexico, Central and South America on the world’s premier sports entertainment entity.
+RENO, Nev., USA — SCORE International announced today, as part of its burgeoning global media expansion, that it has signed an agreement with France’s AB Moteurs to broadcast all six (6) of its 2014 and 2015 U.S. television programs featuring the entire five-race SCORE World Desert Championship, throughout all of France starting after the first of the year.
+This will deliver all of the action of SCORE International’s 2014 and 2015 seasons, including the legendary SCORE Baja 1000, to its growing fan base in France on the channel that carries both NASCAR and Monster Jam programming among numerous other properties.

-“We are thrilled to be licensing our television programming to ESPN throughout Latin America” said Roger Norman, owner of SCORE International.
-“SCORE International and its sponsors have invested significant resources this year to create world-class television programming of our race events for broadcast across the U.S. Now, we’ll be able to further expand our media capabilities to share this incredible content with some of our most passionate fans – in Mexico, throughout Latin America and around the world.”
+“We are thrilled to be licensing our television programming to France through AB Moteurs” said Roger Norman, CEO/President of SCORE International.
+“SCORE International and its sponsors have invested significant resources to create world-class television programming of our spectacular and unique events for broadcast across the U.S., Latin American, Caribbean, Australia and New Zealand.
+Now, we’ll be able to further expand our media capabilities to share this incredible content with France and Western Europe.”

 RENO, Nev., USA — After 2,303.81 dusty and grueling desert racing miles, nine of the world’s best desert racers have survived the challenge of the five-race 2015 SCORE World Desert Championship to earn coveted 2015 Red Kap SCORE Milestone Awards.
 The nine racers, competing in six different classes in the series for cars, trucks, UTVs, motorcycles and quads, earned their prestigious honors by finishing every required mile in the World’s Foremost Desert Racing Series.